marotella/cave-a-vin-frontend/README.md

 CAVE A VIN (Wine cellar in French)
 A virtual wine cellar, where you can find, view, edit, add and delete wines.
 The application is a wine search and discovery platform built using the MERN-stack.
 Similar to Yelp, but specifically for wines, a virtual winery.

+# Technologies used:
+MERN-Stack:
+- Node.js
+- Mongoose
+- Express
+- React
+- Bootstrap
+- Flexbox
+- Heroku

+# Approach:
-Technologies used are MERN-Stack; Node.js, Mongoose, Express, React and Bootstrap Adhered to the MVC file structure: Models, Views, Controllers Full CRUD operated.
+Adhered to the MVCR file structure: Models, Views, Controllers, and Routes Full CRUD operations.
-Included a third party API - https://sampleapis.com/api-list/wines Deployed online and accessible to the public via Heroku Used two git repositories (ONE for frontend and ONE for backend code)
+Included a third party API - https://sampleapis.com/api-list/wines/red and https://sampleapis.com/api-list/wines/white seeded in Atlas
+Deployed online and accessible to the public via Heroku Used two git repositories (ONE for frontend and ONE for backend code)

-Wine Schema includes:
+# Wine Schema includes:
-Winery: String
+- Winery: String
-Wine: String
+- Wine: String
-Image: String url
+- Image: String url
-Location: String
+- Location: String
-Average Rating : Number
+- Average Rating : Number
-Number of Ratings: Number
+- Number of Ratings: Number

-Routes:
+# Routes:
 Index: .get/wines/ Lists all of the current wines including Winery, wine and image
 Show: .get/wines/:id Show's wine information including an image for each wine, winery, location and rating
 Create: .post/wines/ creates a new wine